jrodden1/jrodden1.github.io/_posts/2019-12-05-using_gatsby_for_a_personal_portfolio_site.markdown

 ---
 layout: post
-title:      "Using Gatsby for a Personal Portfolio Site"
+title:      "Using Gatsby for my Personal Portfolio Site"
 date:       2019-12-05 17:40:18 -0500
 permalink:  using_gatsby_for_a_personal_portfolio_site
 ---